GITHUB INTEGRATION

 One agent in a sandbox vs. a coordinated team.

 Devin operates as a single agent in a cloud sandbox.
-Workforce coordinates multiple agents with persistent five-layer memory, running on your infrastructure.
+Workforce coordinates multiple Synths with persistent five-layer memory, running on your infrastructure.
 Devin's cloud-only model means your code leaves your environment.
 Workforce is self-hosted by default.

 VS. OPEN-SOURCE FRAMEWORKS